ALL IN THE FAMILY

 Here are 15 ideas for things grandchildren can do for grandparents, grandparents can do for grandkids, and grandparents and grandkids can do together.
 All are cheap or free, and might come in handy for families looking forward to celebrating Grandparents Day on Sept.
 9 by spending time together.

 Grandparents might introduce children to a hobby or a favorite song from long ago — the point being not what is learned, but how it becomes part of family history to recall later in life.
 My grandfather taught me to skip, a memory that always makes me smile.

 SEND A SIMPLE MEMENTO

 Grandparents Day doesn't have to be complicated.
 If grandparents live out of town and a visit isn't planned, a simple card (homemade or otherwise) is a straightforward and inexpensive way to let them know the grandchildren are thinking about them.
 A follow-up phone call reinforces the bonding.

-A simple art project suggested by Grandparents.com involves creating two portraits: Grandparents and grandchildren sit on opposite sides of a table and draw each other using markers, watercolor, crayons, or other media.
+One simple art project can involve creating two portraits: Grandparents and grandchildren sit on opposite sides of a table and draw each other using markers, watercolor, crayons, or other media.
 The completed art can be framed and displayed on a wall.